Can Pakistan's state airline fly through tough times?

 "This could be a catastrophe."

-The airline is hemorrhaging hundreds of millions of dollars a year while being pummeled by competition from sleek Gulf giants like Emirates, Etihad and Qatar Airways.
+The airline is haemorrhaging hundreds of millions of dollars a year while being pummelled by competition from sleek Gulf giants like Emirates EMIRA.UL, Etihad and Qatar Airways.

 A quarter of its 40 aircraft are grounded because the airline can't find enough money to buy spare parts.
 Flights are regularly cancelled and engineers say they are having to cannibalise some planes to keep others flying.